mlpack/models/README.md

 dataset that we support.
 ### Using Augmentation

 To prevent overfitting on training data, we provide support for native augmentation.
 The constructor takes in a list / vector of strings which contain supported augmentation.
 Augmentation can be applied to the dataset by calling the `Transform` function.
-For more information about augmentation, take a look at our wiki page.
+For more information about augmentation.

 ```cpp
 Augmentation augmentation({"horizontal-flip", "resize : (64, 64)"}, 0.2);